-Tim George enters his sixth year at UNCG as associate athletics director for external operations in 2015-16.
+Tim George enters his seventh year at UNCG as associate athletics director for external operations in 2016-17.
 In his current role, he oversees marketing, promotions, branding, ticket sales and operations, athletic communications, UNCGSpartans.com, spirit programs and the equipment room.
 He also serves as the liaison with IMG College for the department’s corporate partnerships.
 In addition, he provides oversight for men's basketball, men’s and women’s golf and men’s and women’s tennis.

 Previously, George spent six seasons at Oklahoma, serving as director of promotions, director of sales and fan development and assistant athletics director of marketing and promotions.
 He oversaw marketing for the department's 20 varsity sports, the spirit squad and mascot programs and served as the department liaison for Sooner Sports Properties and the OU student body.

 During George’s tenure, ticket sales and attendance records were set in several sports, including football and women's basketball.
 He also worked with the department's premier partner program and was charged with researching new revenue opportunities.
 His creation of an outbound ticket sales division, increased men's basketball group ticket sales by 270 percent.
 He also worked closely with The Sooner Club on priority seating programs and managed fan development initiatives.